gmarsanich/gmarsanichThesis2022/README.md

 # Reproducing the experiment

 I wouldn't recommend repeating the entire experiment as it will take hours to run.
 Cells marked with "###---###" should be commented out.
 They are left uncommented for easier reading.
+After those cells are commented out, you should be able to run the notebook and see the output as it is on the repo.